-Noseriding is the ultimate, some may say “iconic”, longboard surfing move in which the surfer stands on the nose of the board while riding a wave.
-Others refer to this move as “Hanging Five” and/or “Hanging Ten”.
+Noseriding is the ultimate.
+But some may also say “iconic”, longboard surfing move in which the surfer stands on the nose of the board while riding a wave.
+And Others refer to this move as “Hanging Five” and/or “Hanging Ten”.

 The moment the surfer rides a wave in the opposite of his normal stance.

 The 360 is a full rotation on the face of the wave.
 It can be performed either by reversing or carving.
 In both cases, the surfer spins down the wave.

 The kickflip is a maneuver inspired by skateboarding.
 In this, the surfer flips his surfboard 360 degrees along the axis that extends from the nose to the tail of the board.